Setup 802.1X Authentication on Arch Linux

 Troubleshooting

 Unfortunately, I wasn’t so lucky and encountered the following log.
-It would hang for a long time at EAPOL: startWhen --> 0
+It would hang for a long time at EAPOL: startWhen --> 0, eventually followed by the message EAP authentication failed.

 (The above messages are exactly the same)